mongodb/mongo-go-driver/bson-codec-design/DESIGN.md

 #### Codecs
 A codec is an interface composed of two methods called `EncodeValue` and `DecodeValue`.
-Since a registry can be used by multiple goroutines, codecs should that they do not hold state between function invocations and should themselves be goroutine safe.
+Since a registry can be used by multiple goroutines, codecs should ensure that they do not hold state between function invocations and should themselves be goroutine safe.

 ### Struct Tag Handling
 The struct codec will have a configurable struct tag handler which is responsible for parsing struct